gnolang/gno/docs/concepts/gno-test.md

 ## Manipulating blockchain context in tests
 Some functions in the `std` package are exclusively accessible in `_test.gno` and `_filetest.gno` files.
-These are located in the `std` package, and heir primary role is to alter the blockchain context for test runs.
+These are located in the `std` package, and their primary role is to alter the blockchain context for test runs.

 For detailed information on these functions, refer to their [reference page](../reference/standard-library/std/testing.md).